josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - intelligence;
 - logistics;
 - medical personnel;
+- command;
+- drones;
+- electronic warfare;
-- command.
+- allied elements.

 Each component can be individually excellent.

 That does not prove the formation works.

-The actual capability exists partly in the relationships between them.
+The capability exists partly in the **relationships between them**.

 ```mermaid
 flowchart TD